 Roof Resiliency Through UV Protection

 Your roof faces constant exposure to a variety of weathering elements, the most frequent being ultraviolet (UV) rays from the sun.
 For example, long-term UV exposure may cause damage to the waterproofing membrane polymer or extract liquid plasticizers, resulting in decreased abrasion resistance and other physical degradation to the waterproofing membrane.
 Ponding water or reflective materials can enhance UV exposure, accelerating membrane UV degradation.
 A resilient roof system is designed to endure continuous UV exposure and remain watertight for the intended service life and beyond.

 DID YOU KNOW?
 The Earth’s Ozone Layer protects us from the radiation from the sun; unfortunately, there are some areas (such as Australia and New Zealand) where the Ozone Layer is thinner, the effects of radiation are more severe.

 Roof Resiliency Through Puncture Resistance

-Commercial roof systems are often at risk of punctures from hail, debris, or even foot traffic.
-A small hole in the top layer of your roof system can allow water to enter your building and cause more severe roof damage.
-A resilient roof system will withstand punctures and prevent holes in the top layer of your roof system.
+Commercial roof systems are often at risk of punctures from hail, debris, or even foot traffic and servicing of rooftop equipment.
+A small hole in the top waterproofing layer of your roof system can allow water to enter your building and cause more severe roof damage and damage to internal assets.
+A resilient roof system will withstand punctures and prevent holes in the waterproofing layer of your roof system.